 - Once you have submitted your Work Order, you need to Transfer the Raw Materials to initiate the Manufacturing Process.

 This will create a Stock Entry with all the Items required to complete this Work Order to be added to the WIP Warehouse.
-This will add the sub-assembly Items as is or explode it to show the raw materials depending on whether you ticked 'Use Multi-Level BOM' or not.
+This will add the sub-assembly Items as is or explode them to show the raw materials depending on whether you ticked 'Use Multi-Level BOM' or not.

 Click on 'Start'.
 Once you click on Start, Job Cards will be created for the Operations involved.